pingcap/talent-plan/rust/projects/tools/project.md

 package name, which is also the name of the library within the package.
 (TODO clarify)

-Finally, the `tests.rs` file is copied from the course materials.
-In this case, copy from the course repository the file `rust/project/tools/tests/tests.rs` into your own repository, as `tests/tests.rs`
+Finally, the `tests` directory is copied from the course materials.
+In this case, copy from the course repository the file `rust/project/tools/tests` into your own repository, as `tests`.

 You may set up this project with `cargo new --lib`, `cargo init --lib`, or manually.
 You'll probably also want to initialize a git repository in the same